paulocerez/flashcard-sheet-automation/README.md

 # flashcard-sheet-automation
 Flashcards provide an effective way to memorise stuff using active recall and spaced repetition.
-Creating them manually in Anki can be painful - this script should help by pasting in the contents into appropriate sheet columns and let the upload and creation happening automatically in the background.
+Creating them manually in Anki can be painful - this script should help by pasting in the contents into appropriate sheet columns and let the upload and creation happening automatically in the background without duplications. ⚡️cards

 # Blueprint 🛠️
 - Python -> Pandas, CSV to read the Sheet